ENAC-CNPA/speckle-opencascade/README.md

 ## Features
 The code is written in Python, taking advantage of Python interfaces available for both Speckle and OpenCascade ecosystems from the specklepy and python-occ-core libraries (see Dependencies).
-Please refer to the documentation of these two libraries for a general introduction, especially on how to connect your python code to your speckle account.
+Please refer to the documentation of these two libraries for a general introduction, especially on how to connect your python code to your Speckle account.

 The prototype consists of two scripts:
 * *occ-receive.py* allows geometries to be received from Speckle to OpenCascade.